Project Schedule and Baseline Schedule

 Baseline Schedule

-Schedule Baseline or Baseline Schedule is the approved version of a Project Schedule.
+Schedule Baseline or Baseline Schedule is the approved version of a plan.
 It is also known as the “Target Schedule”.
 A Schedule Baseline is a copy of a project schedule that enables to make a comparison between the planned and the actual status of a project.

 Typically baselines are created before updating the project schedules for the first time.